eisenefaust/factorio_tricks_iceberg/README.md

 - power alarm
 - impact of changing RAM clock speed on UPS
 - pumpless advanced oil setups
-- 100+% productivity exploit
+- 100+% productivity exploit: reassign a recipe after getting the prod bonus but before the items are consumed
-- Positive feedback loop of plastic auality with lds
+- Positive feedback loop of plastic auality with lds and recycling lds.
 - Using artillery in space to shoot asteroids
   - After like 80 levels of artillery speed and damage, and like 100 artillery with multiple shells each, you can kill a huge asteroid at like 10km/s (From [GlassBricks](https://discord.com/channels/260103071017730048/1435625958576226405/1435632309083705424))
   - can't quite skip railgun yet with it